What impact do JS frameworks have on A/B testing?

 These advantages have made these frameworks pretty appealing for developers, meaning they’re at the root of many web projects.
 They’re also the go-to answer for any new Single Page Application.

-However, there is one wrinkle: the way these frameworks operate is problematic for A/B testing tools, client side (i.e. web browser).
+However, there is one wrinkle: the way these frameworks operate is problematic for client-side A/B testing tools (i.e. web browser).

 In this system, when someone’s browsing a web page, the page doesn’t get refreshed - not even the URL.
 Each interaction an internet user has with a page changes its state (for example, the different elements visible on the screen).
-But since an A/B testing tool usually only applies changes once during the initial page load, the A/B testing tool can’t take these interactions into consideration.
+But since A/B testing softwares usually only apply changes once during the initial page load, they can’t take these interactions into consideration.